For a lot of cat parents, adding a furry friend to the family wasn’t a decision that was made lightly.

 Insufficient sleep is a huge problem for a lot of people and sometimes having your cat sleeping in your bed with you contributes to a lack of sleep (human variety).
 Kittens and younger cats tend to think of bedtime as play time and will attack your feet or hands whenever they move under the covers.
 To counteract this, it’s suggested to have a play session to try to wear her out before bed.

 Whether cat parents don’t let their cat sleep with them for a health reason, behavioral reason or simply not wanting to share their space, it’s a personal choice.
-The hard part comes when trying to figure out how to get this strong-willed creature to keep out of your bed!
+The hard part comes when trying to figure out how to get your cat’s attention and keep this strong-willed creature out of your bed!

 How to Keep Your Cat Off the Bed

-For those who don’t want to sleep with their cat or are unable to let their cat sleep with them, finding a solution to keep her off the bed can be a little frustrating.
+For those who don’t want to sleep with their cat or are unable to let their lovely cats sleep with them in the same bed, finding a solution to keep her off the bed can be a little frustrating.
 As independent and sassy creatures it can be difficult to convince them to play by your rules, so finding something that works without costing a lot of time or money is going to make the process much easier for both of you.